felipetovarhenao/bell-tutorials/public/markdown/11_addresses.md

 ## Access Operator (`:`)

-The colon (`:`) is the access operator in bell.
+The colon (`:`) is the access operator in _bell_.
 It retrieves elements from a list based on their position (1-based indexing).

 The basic syntax is `<list>:<address>`.

 ## Simple Addresses

 In flat lists, use a single number to access an element.
-Remember, bell uses 1-based indexing (the first element is at position 1).
+Remember, _bell_ uses 1-based indexing (the first element is at position 1).

 ### Example: Accessing Notes